waywardgeek/cardstream/README.md

 used by computers to encrypt messages, since more secure schemes exist.

 To test if a key stream is not random, count the number of black aces.
-There are about 4.2$ more black aces in the generated key stream vs random.
+There are about 4.2% more black aces in the generated key stream vs random.

-A good cryptanalist should be able to recover useful information given enough ciphertext, but it is unclear if this can result in a full break of the scheme, enabling the attacker to recover the deck's state.
+However, to get a clear answer, the key stream needs to be fairly long.
+The first 100 cards could easily have no black aces.
+To have confidence, we need enough cards for the average number of black aces to converge to within a couple of percent with reasonable probability.
+If the user only uses say 1,000 total cards from this scheme, we expect only 1.6 too many black aces, clearly in the noise.

 ### Brute force guessing